What microwave wattage is best? Experts reveal all

 What other features should I look for in a microwave?

 "Don’t forget about the features!"
 Groth told me.
-"Sensor cooking allows the microwave to automatically adjust the cook time based on the sensors built into the microwave… a neat feature to prevent overcooking or overheating.
+"Sensor cooking allows the microwave to automatically adjust the cooking time based on the sensors built into the microwave… a neat feature to prevent overcooking or overheating.
 Preprogrammed settings (presets) are always a favorite, particularly for defrosting, reheating, and popcorn.

 "Many microwaves now offer a child lock feature, making them safer for households with small children.
 I like microwaves with fingerprint resistance and easy-to-clean interiors where everything is simple to wipe down."